AdobeDocs/adobeio-runtime/README.md

 * [aio CLI](reference/cli_use.md): how to use aio CLI
 * [wsk CLI](reference/wsk_use.md): how to use wsk CLI
-* [Pre-installed Packages](reference/prepackages.md): what are the pre-installed packages
+* [Pre-installed Packages](reference/prepackages.md): what packages are pre-installed
 * [Runtimes](reference/runtimes.md): details about the available runtimes
 * [API Reference](reference/api_ref.md): I/O Management API
 * [Triggers & Rules](reference/triggersrules.md): working with triggers and rules